dcartin/graph-poly/README.md

 This repository contains various Python and SageMath tools used in creating a census of knotted 4-valent graphs.
-This includes using the Dowker-Thistletwaite algorithm for creating the graphs, and finding the polynomial invariant for each graph.
+This includes using the Dowker-Thistletwaite algorithm for creating the graphs, and finding a polynomial invariant for each graph, using a skein relation on graphs with an oriented Eulerian path on their edges.